 The International Monetary Fund's (IMF) definition is often considered to be the most comprehensive measure, as it takes into account per capita income, export diversification, and the degree of integration into the global financial system.

 In 2011, the organization published a research report on the topic of development classification titled "Classification of Countries Based on Their Level of Development" that outlines its methodologies for classifying a country's level of development.

 The World Bank has a more concrete methodology that considers countries with a per capita income of less than $1,025 in 2018 as low-income economies.
 High-income economies are those with a per capita GNI of $12,376 or more.

 Typically Recognized Developing Countries

 Various organizations use different measures to determine how companies are classified, but a few common denominators appear in the mix.
-For instance, Brazil, Russia, India, China, and South Africa (BRICS) are generally considered developing countries, but examples of common developing countries go far beyond these popular emerging markets.
+For instance, Brazil, Russia, India, China, and South Africa (BRICS) are generally considered developing countries.

 Investing in Developing Countries